 You can grab a lighter or matches to light up the top of the can at this point.

 You might be thinking; one tea candle can’t possibly heat a whole room?
 You’re correct!
 That’s impossible.

-Four to six tea candles are needed to do the task.
+Four to six tea candles are needed to produce warm air for the room.

 The tea candle heater’s heat exchange mechanism is what makes it work.
-The terracotta flowerpots serve as a heat exchanger, and after 20 to 30 minutes, the tiny flames of a few tea candles will cause them to heat up significantly.
+The terracotta flowerpots serve as an emergency heat exchanger, and after 20 to 30 minutes, the tiny flames of a few tea candles will cause them to heat up significantly.